 7) There is no evidence to suggest that breed specific legislation such as compulsory muzzling is effective in preventing or reducing dog attacks.

 8) The current ‘prescribed assessment program’ is not suitable for many greyhounds and can give flawed results.
 As with any behavioural assessment, it only can provide a snapshot of an animal’s behaviour at a certain point in time.
 It doesn’t recognise changes that may occur in a dog’s behaviour over time, which could be influenced by many factors including environment, relationships and overall health.
 Its implied assurance may also discourage dog owners from taking ongoing responsibility for their pet’s behavioural developments.

 9) Evidence suggests legislation that increases the responsibility of all dog owners for their dog’s actions, regardless of breed, for example through harsher penalties, leads to a reduction in dog attacks and increased community safety.

 10) Wearing a muzzle may be detrimental to a greyhound’s welfare.
 There have been several greyhounds recently attacked in WA by other dogs that have subsequently died from being unable to defend themselves due to wearing a muzzle.

-Moving forward, I support responsible dog ownership, whether that be a greyhound or otherwise.
-If a dog is known to be reactive or aggressive, then that dog should wear a muzzle when necessary.
+Moving forward, I support responsible dog ownership — this applies to owners of greyhounds or any other dog breed.
+If a dog is known to be reactive or aggressive, then that dog should wear a muzzle when it is required.